 “When we found a patch, we’d use a GPS tracker to pinpoint the location—almost down to the individual plant.
 Then we would pull the plants by hand and haul them into the boat for disposal,” says Auty.

 More good news is that European water chestnut is an annual species.
 “If we are able to remove the entire plant before it goes to seed, we can reduce the seed bank and keep ahead of the problem,” says Kyle Borrowman, who co-ordinates the European water chestnut program for DUC in Ontario.

 Through funding support and partnership with the Ministry of Natural Resources and Forestry, the Invasive Species Centre, Ontario Wildlife Foundation, private landowners and hunt clubs as well as OFAH’s Hit Squad, DUC continues to battle threats posed by this destructive wetland invader.

 Other battles being waged in invasive species hot spots:

 Students combat common buckthorn

 Common buckthorn (also known as European buckthorn) is a small glossy shrub or tree native to Eurasia.
 Introduced to North America in the 1880s, it was planted for fencerows and windbreaks in agricultural fields.
 Since then it has spread aggressively throughout southern Ontario and is found as far west as Saskatchewan and as far east as Nova Scotia.
 Students from the DUC Wetland Centre of Excellence at West Carleton Secondary School in Ottawa are pulling invasive buckthorn shrubs and saplings from the forest and wetlands at nearby Bill Mason Centre.

 A smartphone solution for spartina

 First discovered in B.C.
-15 years ago, Spartina (below) is an invasive cordgrass.
+15 years ago, Spartina (above) is an invasive cordgrass.
 Last May, DUC’s geographic information specialists launched a new smartphone application.
 Using software from ESRI Canada, this app allows conservation staff to document and report the size and location of Spartina plants in real time, to help removal and reduce its presence (and impact) on B.C.’s habitat and wildlife.